 After meeting each other at the school tour, the parents, teachers and children need to feel confident that Narrow Way Nature School is the right fit.
 The school director will contact you within a week of your tour to answer any remaining questions and then either invite you to enroll or discuss any concerns that have arisen.
 If all spaces are full, you will receive an email to let you know that your child has been placed on a waiting list.

-Once you receive the final forms, they will need to be completed and returned as soon as possible, along with a $25 registration fee and a non-refundable $100 deposit to hold your child’s space.
+Once you receive the final forms, they will need to be completed and returned as soon as possible, along with a non-refundable $100 deposit to hold your child’s space.
 This deposit will be applied to the first month's tuition payment.

 Benefits of the Program

 - Utilizing all their senses, children discover, observe, experiment, and explore through multi-sensory play, motor skill activity, and creative expression.

 - Connecting children to nature to develop life-long passion for the environment and its stewardship.

 · Cooperative play with other children which strengthens social skills and emotional development and provides opportunities for making friends.